Training-Free Uncertainty Estimation for Dense Regression: Sensitivity as a Surrogate: Experiments

-\figref{fig:correlation_error} shows the correlation for different amount of perturbations (noise or dropout) in different locations, and the corresponding predictive performance $C = |\mathbb{E}[Z] - Y|$ (evaluated as $L_1$ loss) \emph{after perturbations}.
+\textbf{The Role of Tolerable Perturbations.} Tolerable perturbations play a crucial role in obtaining effective uncertainty estimation.
+Better tolerability means smaller decrease in accuracy after perturbation. \figref{fig:correlation_error} shows the correlation for different amount of perturbations (noise or dropout) in different locations, and the corresponding predictive performance $C = |\mathbb{E}[Z] - Y|$ (evaluated as $L_1$ loss) \emph{after perturbations}.
 As we can see, the optimal cases to generate uncertainty maps with high correlation require that $C$ should remain small after perturbation (high tolerability).
+Generally, our experiments suggest that perturbations leading to less than $20\%$ relative drop of performance work well for uncertainty estimation.
+This observation verifies \thmref{thm:corr}.
+Specifically, note that by definition (in the `Notations' paragraph), $\mathbb{E}[Z]=\mu(X)$; therefore given the `random bias' assumption (in the `Assumptions' paragraph) that $Y - \mu(X) \sim \N(0,B^2)$, the expectation of $C$ over all the pixels $E[C]=\mathbb{E}[|\mathbb{E}[Z] - Y|]=\mathbb{E}_X[|\mu(X) - Y|]=\sqrt{2/\pi}B$.
+By Remark 2 of \thmref{thm:corr}, $\rho(\sigma,e)$ is monotonically decreasing w.r.t. to $B$, which is linear to $E[C]$.

-Interestingly, different methods have different ways of achieving high tolerability: (1) For MC-dropout, involving dropout during training increases the robustness of model against perturbations, keeping the loss relatively small after adding dropout layer in most locations during inference; (2) for infer-dropout, adding dropout layer in intermediate locations (i.e. location 2 and location 3) where the information is the most redundant~\citep{he2014reshaping}, can effectively alleviate disturbance; (3) for infer-noise, adding noise with small standard deviation effectively limits the perturbation level.
-More interestingly, we further find that for both MC-dropout and infer-dropout, adding perturbation in intermediate layers are usually the optimal choices for uncertainty estimation.
-Applying infer-dropout in these intermediate layers, we could achieve comparable or even better correlation compared to training-required baselines.
-For infer-noise, locations do not have similar effect; one can therefore further tune the noise strength $\sigma$ to achieve higher correlation.
-The conclusion above is also consistent with the evaluation of other models in Appendix \secref{sec: Tolerability on SRresnet and FCRN}.
+Interestingly, different methods have different ways of achieving high tolerability: (1) For MC-dropout, involving dropout during training increases the robustness of models against perturbations, keeping the loss relatively small after adding dropout layer in most locations during inference; (2) for infer-dropout, adding dropout layer in intermediate locations (i.e. location 2 and location 3) where the information is the most redundant~\citep{he2014reshaping}, can effectively alleviate disturbance; (3) for infer-noise, adding noise with small standard deviation effectively limits the perturbation level.
+More interestingly, we further find that for both MC-dropout and infer-dropout, adding perturbation in intermediate layers is usually the optimal choice for uncertainty estimation.
+Applying infer-dropout in these intermediate layers, we could achieve comparable or even better performance compared to training-required baselines.
+For infer-noise, locations do not have a similar effect; one can therefore further tune the noise strength $\sigma$ to achieve a higher correlation.